jack-berg/opentelemetry.io/content/en/docs/languages/java/api.md

 the name suggests, the noop implementation does nothing and is designed to have no impact on performance.
-Instrumentation may see impact on performance even when the noop is used if it is computing / allocating attribute values and other data requried to record the telemetry.
+Instrumentation may see impact on performance even when the noop is used if it is computing / allocating attribute values and other data required to record the telemetry.
 The noop is a useful default instance of `OpenTelemetry` when a user has not configured and installed a concrete implementation such as the [SDK](/docs/languages/java/sdk/).